CoinTracking February 8, 2026 | 9 min read

 Withdrawal without deposit at destination Destination wallet not imported Import wallet address per chain

-Deposit without withdrawal at source Source exchange not connected Re-import CSV export
+Deposit without withdrawal at source Source exchange not imported Re-import CSV export

 Bridge transfer only one side Deposit and withdrawal assets differ Link via a Trade entry

-OTC/P2P transfer as deposit Wrong TX type assigned Set correct TX type (e.g., Payment, Trade)
+OTC/P2P transfer as deposit Wrong transaction type assigned Set correct transaction type (e.g., Payment, Trade)

 03 Find Missing Transactions Systematically